 Essential to the mission of Columbia University Mailman School of Public Health is community-wide adherence to the highest level of ethical and professional conduct.
-Training in matters of ethics and professionalism is an integral part of the education of every student at Mailman and is necessary for entrance into the public health profession.
+In addition to standards that guide our community’s work and interactions, training in matters of ethics and professionalism is an integral part of the education of every student at Columbia Mailman and is necessary for entrance into the public health profession.